minjaekwon1/react-apps/README.md

-Learning how to use React by building a set of projects focused around using the functionality of React.
+Learning how to use React by building a set of projects within an app created using create-react-app.